-For the period ending June 30, 2004, potentially dilutive securities include certain preferred units which are exchangeable for common units.
-However, these securities were not dilutive during any period presented.
+For the period ending June 30, 2004, potentially dilutive securities include certain preferred units of the Operating Partnership and the units of limited partnership interest ("Units") of the Operating Partnership which are exchangeable for common stock.
+These did not have a dilutive impact on earnings per share.